 To edit a Permission, click the Edit link on the right side.
 You can change the Filter and Expiration Date when you edit.
 Click Update to save your changes.

 Setting an Expiration can be beneficial in those cases where you want to limit the time that a Role has for the Permission to be valid.
 A good case in point is for a vendor who might only need access for a short period of time.
 By declaring an Expiration date here, you eliminate a future logistical headache as you won’t have to remember to come back and remove the Permission later.

 To remove a Permission from a Role, click on the Delete button located to the right of the Permission.

 The Effect of Not Having a Permission Associated with a Role

 If a particular Permission is not added for a Role, that is an explicit Deny, as in no access is granted to the Role for that specific Permission.

 Custom Tool Permissions

 Granting the RunCustomTool permission will allow the Role members the ability to run the Custom Tools specified by the Filter on the computers identified in the Scope.
-Even though the Role may show up in the Custom Tool (Edit) page under the Assigned Roles, unless the Scope grants access to the computers they need to run this tool on, they will not be able to run it.
+Even though the Role may show up in the Custom Tool (Edit) page under the Permissions Editor, unless the Scope grants access to the computers they need to run this tool on, they will not be able to run it.

 Role Permission Scope